jrdupuis/formatted_species_checklist/README.md

 \i                       # italic
 \b                       # bold text
-\i\b                     # these can be combined for italics and bold
+\i\b                     # these can be combined for italics and bold,
+                         # so {\i\b Aneflomorpha subpubescens} indicates bold+italics for just the text inside the curly brackets

+\sa180                   # put white space after the current line (180 twips = 1/8 inch)

 ```

 See [example_bycid_rtf_formatting.xlsx](example_bycid_rtf_formatting.xlsx) for an example of adding these to a concatenate function in excel.
-If the contents of column S (cells S2:S218) are pasted into a text file with the rtf header and footer as first and last line and saved as .rtf format, most contemporary word processor softwares (e.g. Microsoft Word) will interpret the rtf as the second image at the top of this readme.
+If the contents of **column S** (cells S2:S218) are pasted into a text file with the rtf header and footer as first and last line and saved as .rtf format, most contemporary word processor softwares (e.g. Microsoft Word) will interpret the rtf as the second image at the top of this readme.
 For the Cerambycidae of Kentucky, we used this method to create the raw, formatted checklist, and then added the "comments" field for each species manually.